 What can you do to make a difference?

 - Refuse to attend animal performances or take photographs with animals, unless in situations organised by world-recognised, reputable, conservation-style programs (Wildlife Reserves Singapore is a shining example of best practice!).
-By reducing the demand for the ‘experience’ and reducing the money to made from them, you are reducing the supply.
+By reducing the demand for the ‘experience’ and reducing the money to be made from them, you are reducing the supply.

 - Report any case of animal cruelty you see.
 Download the Wildlife Witness App to your smartphone and use it to report animal abuse, animals show or products for sale, spotted around the world.
 These reports are anonymously sent to TRAFFIC, who investigate them.